ioncodes/gecko/README.md

 - Various built-in diagnostics for JIT and GX
 - [Support for web browser](https://gecko.layle.dev)
   - [incl. debugging capabilities](https://gecko.layle.dev/dbg)

-There is currently **no way to save games** for GameCube.
-Wii save games are supported naturally via NAND.

 ## Usage
 Prebuilt releases (including debug builds) can be downloaded [here](https://github.com/ioncodes/gecko/releases).
 GameCube and Wii require system files to use the emulator, please refer to the ["Required Files"](https://github.com/ioncodes/gecko#required-files) chapter.
 Minimal commands to launch a game: